Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

 \

-Inserting a \"bogus\" DC voltage source of zero volts doesn\'t affect circuit operation at all, yet it provides a convenient place for SPICE to take a current measurement.
-Interestingly enough, it doesn\'t matter that V~bogus~ is a DC source when we\'re looking to measure AC current!
+Inserting a \"bogus\" DC voltage source of zero volts doesn't affect circuit operation at all, yet it provides a convenient place for SPICE to take a current measurement.
+Interestingly enough, it doesn't matter that V~bogus~ is a DC source when we're looking to measure AC current!
 The fact that SPICE will output an AC current reading is determined by the \"`ac`\" specification in the `.print` card and nothing more.

 It should also be noted that the way SPICE assigns a polarity to current measurements is a bit odd.
 Take the following circuit as an example: